 Current Status

-The U.S. Army is gradually retiring M113s, with the Armored Multi-Purpose Vehicle (AMPV) serving as the replacement in armored brigade combat teams.
-However, thousands remain in National Guard inventory and foreign service.
-The M113’s simplicity, reliability, and vast spare parts supply ensure it will continue operating well into the 2030s in various armies.
+The U.S. Army is finally phasing M113s out, with the Armored Multi-Purpose Vehicle stepping in as the replacement for armored brigade combat teams.
+But thousands remain in Guard inventories and foreign service.
+The M113’s simplicity, reliability, and massive spare parts supply mean it’ll keep rolling into the 2030s in various armies.